 If you are applying for full-time admission to the first year of the Bachelor of Arts program and your admission average is 80% or higher, you will automatically be considered for an entrance scholarship.
-Candidates for the major scholarships must also submit the following:
+Candidates for major scholarships must also submit the following:

-- the scholarship application form within the application package (available from the Admissions Office and high school guidance offices) or online at www.stu.ca; - a one-to two-page, typed letter outlining your background, experiences and what makes you a strong candidate for a major scholarship.
-For details, see the scholarship application form; - a letter of academic reference or a confidential report from a teacher, guidance counsellor, or principal; - 4. the results of any standardized tests you may have written.
+- 1. the scholarship application form, available online at www.stu.ca/applynow - 2. a one- to two-page, typed letter outlining your background, experiences and what

+- makes you a strong candidate for a major scholarship.
+For details, see the scholarship application form; - a letter of academic reference or a confidential report from a teacher, guidance counsellor, or principal; - 4. a resumé.